Goussarov-Polyak-Viro Conjecture for degree three case: Introduction

 \emph{Plan of the paper.} For readers, we explain the plan of this paper.
 In Section~\ref{sec2}, we give definitions of arrow diagrams and their equivalence.
 If the reader is familiar with Gauss diagrams, a space ($\mathbb{Z}$-module or $\mathbb{Q}$-vector space) of them, and its dual space, in Section~\ref{sec2}, s/he checks notations only and skip over Definitions~\ref{dfn2_arrow}--\ref{tilde_ll}.
-Definitions~\ref{def_relators_arrow}--\ref{remarkGauss} are needed for a general treatment of Gauss diagram formulas and Polyak algebra.
-Roughly speaking, we can select not only a traditional tuple of relators in \cite{gpv}, but also another choice of relators to produce Gauss diagram formulas that are (long) virtual/classical knot invariants.
-In Subsection~\ref{proofInvariant_virtual}, we explain our process to obtain Gauss diagram formulas by giving a proof (if the reader is familiar with \cite{Ito_sp}, for Definition~\ref{def_relators_arrow}--Proposition~\ref{relator_prop*} of Section~\ref{sec2} and Subsection~\ref{proofInvariant_virtual}, what is needed may be checking differences between them).
-By Subsection~\ref{redSec}, we introduce a (really) new framework to give Gauss diagram formulas of classical knots using the linking number that is a Vassiliev-type link invariant.
-In Section~\ref{SecNotation}, we prepare notations to fix orders of Gauss diagrams and relators in Polyak algebra.
-In Section~\ref{proofThm1}, we provide Gauss diagram formulas of long virtual knots, and in Section~\ref{proofThm2}, we give Gauss diagram formulas of classical knots.
-In Section~\ref{PrTh3}, we prove the main result (Theorem~\ref{thm3}) that is an answer to the degree three case of Conjecture~\ref{gpv_conj}.
+Definitions~\ref{def_relators_arrow}--\ref{remarkGauss} are needed for a general treatment of Gauss diagram formulas.
+Roughly speaking, we select not only a traditional tuple of relators in \cite{gpv} but also another choice of relators to produce Gauss diagram formulas that are (long) virtual/classical knot invariants.
+In Section~\ref{proofInvariant_virtual}, we explain our process to obtain Gauss diagram formulas by giving a proof (if the reader is familiar with \cite{Ito_sp}, s/he is at an advantage; however, this paper is a self-contained treatment of the construction of invariants).
+By Section~\ref{redSec}, we introduce a (really) new framework to give Gauss diagram formulas of classical knots using the linking number that is a Vassiliev-type link invariant.
+In Section~\ref{SecNotation}, we prepare notations to fix orders of Gauss diagrams and relators.
+In Section~\ref{proofThm1}, we provide Gauss diagram formulas of long virtual knots, which implies that a positive answer to the degree three case of Conjecture~\ref{gpv_conj} and in Section~\ref{proofThm2}, we give Gauss diagram formulas of classical knots.
+In Section~\ref{PrTh3}, we prove the main result (Theorem~\ref{thm3}) that is a special answer to the degree three case of Problem~\ref{viroprivate} to solve Conjecture~\ref{gpv_conj} in a deeper sense.